HeardLibrary/learning-github/Workshop-GitHubBasics.md

 ![Compare & Pull Request](https://i.imgur.com/yGFy2PR.png)

-  * In your pull request, you are comparing the master branch with the changes made you made in the readme-edits working branch. create the pull request by clicking on the green **Create pull request** button.
+  * In your pull request, you are comparing the master branch with the changes you made in the readme-edits working branch.
+Create the pull request by clicking on the green **Create pull request** button.

   ![Create Pull Request](https://i.imgur.com/CLt0OUP.png)